Fliplet/fliplet-cli/docs/API/fliplet-session.md

 ### Read details about connected accounts

-If your app contains a login component (either DataSource, SAML2 or Fliplet) you can use the session to check whether the user is logged in and in its data:
+If your app contains a login component (either DataSource, SAML2 or Fliplet) you can use the session to check whether the user is logged in and in and some of the connected account(s) details:

 ```js
 Fliplet.Session.get().then(function(session) {